gmcfall/semantictools-tutorial/README.md

 semantictools-tutorial
 ======================

-A tutorial that explains how to use the semantictools to design RDF ontologies and media types.
+For step-by-step instructions that explain how to use this tutorial, see [Using semantic-tools](https://sites.google.com/site/restframework/tutorials/using-semantic-tools).